After-Shock/Cloudbox-wiki/Radarr.md

 ## 8. Adding the Movies Path
 1. When you are ready to add your first movie to Radarr, click the "Path" drop-down and select "Add a different path".

-1. Click the blue "Browse" button, select `movies`, scroll to the bottom and select "OK".
+1. Click the blue "Browse" button, select the `movies` folder, scroll to the bottom, and select "OK".

 1. Click the green "check" button to add the path.